 Or are you like me, preferring to plant, water, and then walk away, safe in the knowledge that further watering would not be necessary?
-If yes, then check out the drought tolerant plants below and get inspirations for colorful plants you can populate your garden with without ever having to worry about water or the lack of it.
+If yes, then check out the drought-tolerant plants below and get inspiration for colorful plants you can populate your garden with without ever having to worry about water or the lack of it.

-The Yucca plant boasts about 50 species and is renowned for its sword-like leaves and beautiful white flowers.
-What’s more, these drought tolerant plants with their water-storing roots are totally suitable for hot and dry climates.
+The Yucca plant boasts about fifty species and is renowned for its sword-like leaves and beautiful white flowers.
+What’s more, these drought resistant plants with their water-storing roots are totally suitable for hot and dry climates.

 This is a great choice if a profusion of bright colors is just what you desire in your garden.
 Several species are available, the Lantana camara being the most popular of the lot.
 Capable of surviving in hot and dry environments, it is highly drought tolerant.
 Though the plant attracts butterflies, it has a couple of notable disadvantages; it is harmful to pets and farm animals and is stubbornly invasive.
 The latter reason is why gardeners recommend container gardening for the Lantana plant.